-As at June 2023, for the purposes of an assessment of fair value of property, plant and equipment of the Group, management made the following assumptions and estimates related to new markets:
+As at June 2022, for the purposes of an assessment of fair value of property, plant and equipment of the Group, management made the following assumptions and estimates related to new markets:

-• Earnings before Interest Tax and Depreciation (EBITDA) for the 12 months periods ending 30 June 2024 until 30 June 2026 are projected not to be lower than, USD 247,848, USD 273,797 and USD 287,955 respectively.
+- Earnings before Interest Tax and Depreciation (EBITDA) for the 12 months periods ending 30 June 2022 until 30 June 2025 are projected not to be lower than, USD 130,875, USD 131,154 and USD 130,755 respectively.
 In order to sustain the valuation of Property, Plant and Equipment, the Group has to perform according to the EBITDA projections mentioned above.
-For the year ended 30 June 2023, Group realized an EBITDA of USD 184,478.
-There is no any impact over the value of Property, Plant and Equipment out of this outperformance.

-• EBITDA is defined for any reporting period as profit before income tax (excluding results from discontinued operations) adding back any interest, commission and other finance income or expenses, depreciation or impairment of assets, and eliminating one-off and non-operating gains (losses) included in EBITDA.

-• Selling and raw material prices for forecasted period were considered to increase per annum at a correlated rate to increase of selling prices for finished products during subsequent financial periods;

-• Net working capital increase considered in line with revenue and selling and general and administrative expenses increase.
+For the year ended 30 June 2020, Group realized an EBITDA of USD 136,741, which is well above the projected USD 110,742.
+There is no any impact over the value of Property, Plant and Equipment out of this outperformance. - EBITDA is defined for any reporting period as profit before income tax (excluding results from discontinued operations) adding back any interest, commission and other finance income or expenses, depreciation or impairment of assets, and eliminating one-off and non-operating gains included in EBITDA. - Selling and raw material prices for forecasted period were considered to increase per annum at a correlated rate to increase of selling prices for finished products during subsequent financial periods; - Net working capital increase considered in line with revenue and selling and general and administrative expenses increase.